 Michael describes his approach to accessible design as sympathetic with a healthy dose of pragmatism, always pushing for universal design while acknowledging the inherent limitations of design and construction.
 His interest in accessible design was influenced by his father’s declining mobility, which heightened his awareness of the real-world challenges faced by persons with disabilities, and the opportunity for accessible design to enhance one's personal experience of the built environment.

 Michael frequently teaches educational seminars covering architectural topics including licensing, building codes, and construction-related accessibility regulations.
 These seminars are presented both for DLR Group offices and for local AIA and CSI chapters, as well as the series of free architectural licensing classes known as “NotLY” (Not Licensed Yet).
-Michael also is an instructor at the University of Southern California (USC) School of Architecture, his alma mater, where he teaches courses in the undergraduate Building Science program.
+In addition, Michael has taught studio and elective courses in the undergraduate Building Science program at the University of Southern California (USC) School of Architecture, his alma mater.